 Boise Airport's Guide For Healthy Travel

-As leisure and business travel prepares to increase in the Treasure Valley, the Boise Airport has made many changes to ensure the health and safety of our community.
+As leisure and business travel increases in the Treasure Valley, the Boise Airport has made many changes to ensure the health and safety of our community.
 COVID-19 will have a lasting effect on travel, and passengers will notice changes in the look, feel and passenger experience throughout the terminal.